We’ve looked at common problems for fundraising with teenagers, now let’s talk about high school fundraising ideas that work really well.

 Marissa, fundraising coordinator, Ivanhoe, Victoria

-Now you’ve settled on a fundraising ideas for your high school, the next article in this series show how to set a good fundraising calendar so everyone will turn up!
+Now you’ve settled on fundraising ideas for your high school, the next article in this series shows how to set a good fundraising calendar so everyone will turn up!

 Next article: How to Plan Your Fundraising Calendar